 - witness the criminal activity taking place

+Reasonable suspicion requires the police officer to have articulable facts that you engaged in some unlawful activity.
 Even a minor traffic violation is enough for police to justify a traffic stop.
-For example if a driver was:
+For example, the police can stop you if you:

-- speeding,
+- were speeding,

-- rolled through a stop sign,
+- rolling through a stop sign,

 - had a broken tail light, or

-- failed to signal a lane change,
+- failed to signal a lane change.

 See our related article, Colorado “stop and identify” law – What are my rights?